Upcoming Events

 Reading to Rover at the Montrose Public Library

-- January 2026 Reading to Rover Schedule – On Wednesday afternoons from 3:30 to 4:30 the Montrose Library hosts opportunities for pre-school through elementary school age children (ages 4 to 11) to read aloud to one of our therapy dogs.
+• February and March 2026 Reading to Rover Schedule – On Wednesday afternoons from 3:30 to 4:30 the Montrose Library hosts opportunities for pre-school through elementary school age children (ages 4 to 11) to read aloud to one of our therapy dogs.
 This is helpful for kids to practice reading with a non-judgmental audience (a sweet and friendly dog) and to interact with the pups.
 Kids can select the story they want to read for 10 minutes or so each time.
 Parents can sign up their kids at the children’s desk at the library.

 Reading to Rover Schedule

-January 28, 2026 – Joyce and Lexi
+March 25 – Joyce and Lexi

 Member Memories

-Berni's Therapy Dog Lacey
+Marley the Therapy Dog

 What Others Are Saying